: Parking lot lighting requirements depend on where the parking lot is located. This image is an aerial image of a high school parking lot.

 Parking lot light controls

 Parking lot lighting controls range from the simple light switch to photocells, occupancy sensors, DALI, and wireless controls.
+Motion sensors are another effective control option, enhancing both energy efficiency and security.
 The most cost-effective option is a timer clock combined with a photocell or photocells.
 Click here to read more about parking lot lighting controls.

 Just about every community has parking lot lighting ordinances that dictate requirements for your parking lot lighting.
 Ordinances may cover the maximum mounting height for high parking lighting.
 Other aspects regulated may include fixture design, fixtures style, dark sky compliance, max/min ratios, maximum fc, minimum fc, and the list goes on.